About the Irish EBF Barrier Trials at Dundalk on Wednesday, July 29

 - Only unraced horses will be accepted for entry in Barrier Trials.

-- The Barrier Trials will be open to unraced two-year-olds over 5f and 6f.
+- The Barrier Trials will be open to unraced 2yos and 3yos only and staged over 5f, 6f and 7f.

 - Each Barrier Trial will have no more than 8 runners.